 Ramon’s childhood experiences and varied professional landscapes contribute greatly to his interdisciplinary and comprehensive approach to educating youth as well, particularly youth of color plagued by poverty and chronic traumatic stressors.
 Therefore, his research interests includes the Sociology of K-12 Education and Urban Education Reform, “No Excuses” Discipline, How Mental Health Issues and Exposure to Trauma Impacts Academic Achievement, Urban Community Engagement and the School to Prison Pipeline to name a few.
 To date, Ramon has presented his work at the Albert Shanker Institute in Washington D.C., the University Council for Educational Administration (UCEA), the Northeastern Educational Research Association (NERA) and many other research conferences around the country.
 Ramon is very active with the American Educational Research Association as well (AERA).
 He has held numerous leadership positions within the organization from Newsletter Chair to Division A Connect Series Co-Chair.
 Most recently, he was appointed the AERA Graduate Student Program Chair for the 2017 AERA National Conference in San Antonio.
 Ramon is a 2015 Chicago Cohort Education Pioneer and a 2016 UCEA Barbara Jackson Scholar Alumni.
 His educational writings have been featured in the Washington Post as well as international academic blogs like Cloaking Inequity, Edushyter and Diane Ravitch’s blog, to name a few.

 Ramon’s dissertation will explore the effects of cumulative trauma exposure on Black males who have attended, or are currently attending “No Excuses” Charter Schools.
 The other strand of his dissertation work will examine how exposure to trauma/cumulative trauma influences the disciplinary decision making of Deans and other administrators who manage school culture at “No Excuses” Charter Schools.
-At the culmination of his doctoral studies at Michigan State University in December of 2017, Ramon plans to continue making an impact at the University of Chicago through his work with Chicago Public Schools (CPS) and The University of Chicago’s Charter schools examining the effects of community violence, exclusionary discipline practices and school push-outs on traditionally marginalized populations.
+At the culmination of his doctoral studies at Michigan State University, Ramon plans to continue making an impact with the TREP Project work at Chicago Public Schools (CPS) and The University of Chicago’s Charter schools examining the effects of community violence on the academic achievement of traditionally marginalized populations.
 He will continue to pursue career opportunities within the academy as well as opportunities within the non-profit and philanthropic sectors.
 He hopes to strategically impact urban communities with his diverse skill sets, conduct transformative research and create equitable educational policies for students who are disadvantaged and disenfranchised.